Vegan Japanese

 Notes

-For info on japanese ingredients please see this guide
+For info on Japanese ingredients please see our guide on Japanese pantry staples.

 Vegan Kake Udon (with Crispy Tofu Topping)